ColinDuquesnoy/QDarkStyleSheet/README.md

 ```

 If your project uses QtPy or you need to set it programmatically,
-it is far more simple:
+it is far more simple

 ```Python
 import sys
 import qdarkstyle
 import os